aboamare/vrgp-specifications/Protocol specification.md

 As soon as the web socket is open the vessel MUST send a _message_ ([see below](#3-Messages)) with either a request for the MOC to [_authenticate_](#212-authentication-of-the-MOC) itself to the vessel *or* with the following information:
 - *vessel* information
 - current *conning* (navigation status) data
-- current *alerts*, *warning*, *alarms*, and *emergencies*, as specified in [section 5](#5-alerts-warnings-alarms-and-emergencies), if any
+- current *cautions*, *warning*, *alarms*, and *emergencies*, as specified in [section 5](#5-cautions-warnings-alarms-and-emergencies), if any
 - requested *guidance*
 - the description of the real-time *streams* that can be requested
 - the possible *controls* for remote operation of the vessel, if any

 While the web socket connection is open the vessel MUST send a *conning* message at least every 5 seconds, but not more frequently than every 2 seconds.
-In addition each the vessel MUST send a *notification* for each defined alert, warning, alarm or emergency that arises, gets acknowledged or gets cancelled.
+In addition each the vessel MUST send a *notification* for each defined caution, warning, alarm or emergency that arises, gets acknowledged or gets cancelled.

 #### 2.1.1.
 Authentication of the Vessel